-Another kraft paper packing tape this option has over 3500 5 star reviews from happy customers.
-Available in various widths to suit your product packaging’s different demands.
+Another kraft paper packing tape this option has over 3500 5-star reviews from happy customers.
+Available in various widths to suit your product packaging's different demands.
 Its eco-creds establish this packaging tape is both biodegradable and recyclable.
 Far better than those plastic tape products all too familiar with less environmentally friendly packaging.

 Even better, they make the roll itself from 100% recycled cardboard.
 Perfect for taping up any range of eco-friendly packaging design options.
 Grab this one for cardboard boxes through mailers to help reduce waste at the source.

-Save all those labels when you’re consumers order their coveted items.
+Save all those labels when you're consumers order their coveted items.
 This rubber stamp comes in various sizes, and you can customize it with your own text and logo.
-Also available with different ink colors.
-For every stamped parcel, that’s one less plastic label attached to your packaging and less waste.
+Also available in different ink colors.
+For every stamped parcel, that's one less plastic label attached to your packaging and less waste.
 Naturally, this is better for the environment.

 Whereas this seller ships to the US, it's a long way for a bulk item to ship.
 US readers have a search on what amazon has on its virtual shelves looking for biodegradable packaging peanuts.
 At the time of writing, there were a good few stateside options:

 This imported bag comes in three sizes, the largest being 22 x 22 inches.
 It is handmade of raw, organic linen and flax.
 Stronger than raw cotton and naturally glossier, it is naturally hypoallergenic.
-Lithuanian linen is an ancient, valued crop that has sacred, cultural value.
+Lithuanian linen is an ancient, valued crop with sacred, cultural value.
 The bag ships within one to two weeks of being ordered.
 This item has 44 5-star reviews on Etsy.

 With its "Be Kind to Every Kind" logo, this 100% organic cotton bag is 13.5 x 15.5 x 3.5 inches.
 The handle is 25.5 inches, which can easily slide over a shoulder for carrying.
 They've designed this product for carrying groceries and store-bought items in place of single-use plastic bags.

-This brand makes a three-pack of heavy-duty cotton shopping bags that have double built-in bottle sleeves.
+This brand makes a three-pack of heavy-duty cotton shopping bags with double built-in bottle sleeves.
 These are meant to replace shopping bags and, in particular, plastic grocery bags once and for all.
 The bags come in five colors: blue, green, black, red, and natural cotton.
 Further, they are Global Organic Textile Standards (GOTS) certified for construction from cotton muslin with ecology and social responsibility.
 The bags are 15 x 12 x 7.